 It has been barely a week into 2016 and the world’s economy has already experienced its initial dose of drama.
-The first trading day of the year saw the Chinese stock markets have their trading halted, escalation of political conflict in the Middle East threatening to affect oil supply, and a noticeable drop in the global stock markets.
-Safe to say, 2016 did not get the auspicious start despite the recent rate hike from the Feds and the release of OPEC’s optimistic report of rising oil prices.
+The first trading day of the year saw the Chinese stock market halt trading, escalation of political conflict in the Middle East threatening to affect oil supply, and a noticeable drop in the global stock markets.

 After reaching the 5% threshold, all trading was halted for 15 minutes as the first of two safety circuit breakers were applied.
 Unfortunately, it only worsened the fear of losing more fueling a greater panic among investors and before long the second one was applied when the index fell 7%.